cristiantobol/developer-toolcamp/session_08_develop_npm_package.md

 This session will cover the following:

 Anatomy of an NPM package

-**Hands on session:**
 * Creating a package
 * Cloning the React Seed Project
 * Using the package in the React Seed Project
-* Including a package from a Github branch and a Github Pull Request
+* Including a package from a Github branch

 <a name="overview"></a>
 ## Overview
 As you have already seen, there are a multitude of packages freely available to use on NPM.
-This session will walk through the process to create an NPM package that can be used in the application.
+This session will walk through the process to create an NPM package that can be used in an application.

-For the purposes of this session, we will create an NPM package that will be responsible for the creating the header of an application.
+For the purposes of this session, we will create an NPM package that will be responsible for creating the header of an application.

 <a name="how"></a>
 ## How to create an NPM Package
 To create a NPM package, you have to do two things:

 1. Create an app containing component